HJBerwick/HJBerwick.github.io/_posts/2024-05-29-cnn-fruit-classification.md

 As you can imagine, we could start testing all of these things, and noting down performances, but that would be quite messy.

-Here we will instead utlise *Keras Tuner* which will make this a whole lot easier for us.
+Here we will instead utilise *Keras Tuner* which will make this a whole lot easier for us.

 At a high level, with *Keras Tuner*, we will ask it to test a whole host of different architecture and parameter options, based upon some specifications that we put in place.
 It will go off and run some tests, and return us all sorts of interesting summary statistics, and of course information about what worked best.

 Once we have this, we can then create that particular architecture, train the network just as we've always done, and analyse the performance against our original networks.

 Our data pipeline will remain the same as it was when applying Image Augmentation.
-The code below shows this, as well as the extra packages we need to load for Keras-Tuner.
+The code below shows this, as well as the extra packages we need to load for Keras Tuner.

 ```python
 # import the required python libraries